Sergey Mavrin: In Aria

 After the breakup of Aria's original lineup in 1987, Mavrin was invited to replace Andrey Bolshakov.
 He participated in three of the band's albums: Geroy Asfalta, Igra s Ognyom and Krov za Krov, which are considered Aria's 'classical era'.
-Though Sergey wrote a very few songs for Aria, his guitar solos were one of band's dignities.
+Though Sergey wrote very few songs for Aria, his guitar solos were one of the band's dignities.

 After a tour in Germany the band nearly broke up when their vocalist Valery Kipelov tried to quit (Kipelov had to return because of his contract with Moroz Records, though).
 Protesting against it, Mavrin moved on to record an album with Alexey Bulgakov on vocals and left the band.
 He was replaced by Sergey Terentyev.
 Mavrin and Kipelov tried to start a band called Nazad v Budusheye ("Back to the Future"), but this project remained active only for two months.
 So as not to remain jobless, in 1996 Sergey played in the concert troupe of pop artist Dmitry Malikov.